How to create a fair system that works for consumers and producers.

 The British Colombia Herdshare Association offers free training in the Raw Milk Institute's RAMP (Risk Analysis and Management Planning) as a community service.
 The RAMP on-farm food safety system trains farmers in the production methods for clean, pathogen-free, low-risk fresh milk.
 Also see the California Herdshare Association.

-There is a variety of regulation in the USA but many are left to their own devices.
-The market for raw dairy will decide these issues if left alone to do so.
-There is now an expectation of testing that wasn't there before.
+There is a variety of regulation in the USA but many are also left to their own devices.
+There is now an expectation of testing that wasn't there before thanks to RAWMI education.
 Many USA producers are now following world class standards despite government non-participation.
-There has been a dramatic decline in the outbreak of illness in the last few years according to Mark McAfee.
+There has been a dramatic decline in the outbreak of illness in the last few years according to Mark McAfee... but it is still happening.
+Mark is of the opinion that some US states give just enough rope so that unregulated schemes like cow shares can hang themselves with it.
+The failure to advise, test, educate farmers and set standards are not 'hands off freedom'.
+It is government negligence.
+He says the state and or FDA negligence is not benign.
+It is active and intentional, more here.

 For more information about raw milk access in the different US states see the Raw Milk Nation Map.